adelamodwala/wordle-solver/README.md

 # Wordle Solver
-Can we solve wordle algorihmically?
+Can we solve wordle algorithmically?
 Of course!